nichgray/edition_base/docs/README.md

 url: "https://recoveryhub.github.io/"
 ```

-Once GitHub regenerates your pages (it can take up to a coulple of minutes but is usually pretty quick) you can see your site.
+Once GitHub regenerates your pages (it can take up to a couple of minutes but is usually pretty quick) you can see your site.

 ## Table of Contents
 {:.no_toc}